hpi-swt2-exercise/rails-intro-exercise/README.md

 ## Tips

 * The main goal of this exercise is to learn the basics of Ruby on Rails. **Don't hesitate to ask the teaching team or your fellow students for help!**
-* The beginning of this exercise is based on the official [Getting Started with Rails Guide](https://guides.rubyonrails.org/getting_started.html).
+* The beginning of this exercise is based on the official ["Getting Started with Rails" Guide (v6.0, **not** 7.0)](https://guides.rubyonrails.org/v6.0/getting_started.html).
 When stuck, this should be your first read.
 * `rails s` starts the development server (by default on http://localhost:3000) so you can try out your app in the browser.
 * `rails routes` shows all available routes of the application.
 * For help with RSpec matchers, there is a [Cheat Sheet](https://devhints.io/capybara#rspec) or the [documentation](http://www.rubydoc.info/github/teamcapybara/capybara/#Querying)